AnjayGoel/anjaygoel.github.io/src/content/post/developer-guide-to-domains-and-dns.md

 I recently moved this blog from GitHub to its own domain, and I was surprised to see how streamlined and fast the whole process was.
 It barely took me 30 minutes to set up everything, with Cloudflare doing most of the heavy lifting.
-Since then, I've been fiddling with the Cloudflare dashboard, its online glossary, and other resources to understand how it all works.
+Since then, I've been tinkering with the Cloudflare dashboard, its online glossary, and other resources to understand how it all works.
 Unsurprisingly, a lot is going on under the hood.
 I am writing to summarize what I've learned so far.
 Most of this will be rehashing what's already out there with some hands-on examples.